Achilles: Plato

-In Hippias Minor, a dialogue attributed to Plato, an arrogant man named Hippias argues with Socrates.
+In Hippias Minor, a Socratic dialogue attributed to Plato, an arrogant man named Hippias argues with Socrates.
 The two get into a discussion about lying.
 They decide that a person who is intentionally false must be "better" than a person who is unintentionally false, on the basis that someone who lies intentionally must understand the subject about which they are lying.
 Socrates uses various analogies, discussing athletics and the sciences to prove his point.
 The two also reference Homer extensively.
 Socrates and Hippias agree that Odysseus, who concocted a number of lies throughout the Odyssey and other stories in the Trojan War Cycle, was false intentionally.
 Achilles, like Odysseus, told numerous falsehoods.
 Hippias believes that Achilles was a generally honest man, while Socrates believes that Achilles lied for his own benefit.
 The two argue over whether it is better to lie on purpose or by accident.
 Socrates eventually abandons Homeric arguments and makes sports analogies to drive home the point: someone who does wrong on purpose is a better person than someone who does wrong unintentionally.